Sometimes volunteers are just going to quit, and there’s nothing you can do to change their minds.

 3. Distribute knowledge

 When you’re the only one who knows how to do your job, that job can quickly become more stressful.
-This usually happens in some of the most difficult or important roles—less people want to do it (or are capable of doing it), so the burden falls on a handful of people (or one person).
+This usually happens in some of the most difficult or important roles—fewer people want to do it (or are capable of doing it), so the burden falls on a handful of people (or one person).
 They have to commit more of their lives to the role, and they feel less freedom to say no.

 I’ve never heard a church or ministry say, “We have too many volunteers.
 Seriously, we don’t need your help.”
 There are never enough volunteers.
 But that doesn’t mean we have to look at this situation and say, “Too bad.”